 This can hold people back from trying it or making the most of their meditation practice day in and day out.
 Where do you stand on these?

-Here are 12 of the main myths, and the actual facts for meditating.
+Here are 12 of the main myths about meditating, and the actual facts for meditating.
 How many of these myths have you used in explaining meditation to someone?

 Dan Harris, an ABC anchor, reveals the top 3 misconceptions and explains why anyone–even you!–can benefit from it.